BitskiCo/bitski-js/docs/README.md

 #### Getting a Web3 instance

 Once the SDK is initialized, you can request a Web3 object.
 Bitski will automatically configure the Web3 object to work with our servers.
-You can also pass a network name as a parameter to access test networks.
+You can also pass a network name as a parameter to access test networks (rinkeby or kovan).

 ```javascript
 //mainnet (coming soon)